Brazilian Navy Nuclear Program: Integration into the submarine

 The naval program of the early 1980s planned for fourteen submarines: four conventional ones of German design, six conventional ones of Brazilian design, and four nuclear ones of Brazilian design.
 The nuclear submarines could be a larger-hull version of the conventional design.
 At the time, Brazil still lacked the capability to build submarines domestically, which was achieved through a contract signed in 1984 with the German shipyard Howaldtswerke-Deutsche Werft.
 One conventional submarine of the IKL-209 class, designated Tupi in Brazil, was built in Germany, and three others, along with an improved version, the Tikuna, were built at the Rio de Janeiro Navy Arsenal.
-Engineers, technicians, and workers were sent to the German shipyard to acquire the knowledge to be used in a national design.
+Engineers, technicians, and workers were sent to the German shipyard to acquire knowledge for a national design.

 The design concept for a Brazilian conventional submarine, the Submarino Nacional I (SNAC-I), began in 1986 and was interrupted four years later due to a lack of funds for the detailed design stage.
 The idea was resumed in 1994, but the design was already outdated and gave way to a new model, the Submarino Médio Brasileiro (SMB-10).
 This project was also canceled, and the Navy decided to build a hull of foreign design, culminating in the signing of contracts with the French group DCNS for the construction in Brazil of Scorpène-class submarines.
 This gave rise to ProSub, which by 2025 had already resulted in the commissioning of two conventional submarines, designated as the Riachuelo class.
 Construction of the nuclear submarine, to be designated Álvaro Alberto, has not yet begun as of March 2025.